vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 had expanded from a size of one (two years ago) to a size of three, and the fundraising operation had not scaled appropriately.

-One other factor is that with the replcaement of immigration hardliner Trump by the more moderate Biden, much of the money that would have funded migration-related activism has dried up, as donors have chosen to focus on other causes.
+One other factor is that with the replacement of immigration hardliner Trump by the more moderate Biden, much of the money that would have funded migration-related activism has dried up, as donors have chosen to focus on other causes.
 Since my interest in free migration is more